SymbioticEDA/riscv-formal/README.md

 ### Verifying consistency between instructions

-The core is embedded in a formal test bench with an unconstrained memory interface (i.e. memory is outside of the formal test bench, no modelling of memory is neccessary).
+The core is embedded in a formal test bench with an unconstrained memory interface (i.e. memory is outside of the formal test bench, no modelling of memory is necessary).
 A sequence of instruction is generated and it is checked if pre- and post-states of this instruction sequence are consistent, i.e. when a register is written by one instruction, and read by a later instruction (without other writes to the same register between those two instructions), then the written value must be the value that is read back.
 This test checks for consistency of all `x` registers and the program counter.

 See `regcheck.v` in [cores/picorv32/](cores/picorv32/) for one possible implementation of this test.